s-rizvi/The-Open-Love-Letter-Project/CONTRIBUTING.md

 **⚠️ Pull requests will not be merged unless the contributor accepts these terms.
 Forks may be deleted at any time.**

+> The print edition of this work may be subject to additional rights or a separate license.
+Please contact the author for permissions regarding commercial or print use.

 ---

 ## 🚫 What Not to Submit